-4.1 The student will be able to access, recognize, summarize and critically analyze primary literature.
+3.1 The student will be able to access, recognize, summarize and critically analyze primary

-5.1 The student will prepare oral and written reports in a standard scientific format.
+4.1 The student will prepare oral reports in a standard scientific format.

 The Biology curriculum at USC Upstate includes introductory and upper level courses such as comparative anatomy and physiology, invertebrate zoology, botany, microbiology, molecular biology, genetics, immunology, plant taxonomy, animal behavior, ecology, developmental biology and senior seminar.
 Support courses are taken in chemistry, physics, mathematics, foreign language, arts and humanities, social and behavioral sciences and computer science.
 Opportunities also exist for undergraduate research with faculty.